WendyShi001/TAD_Final_Project/README.md

 This folder contains the visualizations included in the final paper.
 Please refer to the file names of each image for reference.

 ### `05_Final_Paper`
-This contains word and pdf format of final paper
+This contains the pdf format of the final paper

 ### `06_Presentation.pdf`
 Presentation used for the class